jellow-aac/Jellow-Communicator/README.md

 There are many ways to contribute to Jellow, and only a few of them involve writing code, language translations, promotions.

 - Want to help to translate Jellow app content in your language?
 Contact us at jellowcommunicator@gmail.com
-- Want to help to promote Jellow Communicator relevant forums, community.
+- Want to help to promote Jellow Communicator in relevant forums and communities.
 Let us know what is your idea at jellowcommunicator@gmail.com
 - Want to contribute to Jellow app development check [Contributing Guide](https://github.com/jellow-aac/Jellow-Communicator/blob/master/CONTRIBUTING.md)

 License